jeffhowarth/cartographic-modeling/src/methods/terrain.md

 ---

-## Calculate slope as percent from collection
+## calculate slope as percent from collection

 ```js
 // -------------------------------------------------------------